 Being a scientist in my late 20’s, new graduates often ask me for advice on careers available to new science graduates and the pro’s and con’s of working in different sectors.
-Luckily, I have worked for a variety of different organisations, so I tend to provide them with an overview of my experience and how I felt about the different positions to enable them to decide for themselves.
+Luckily, I have worked for a variety of different organizations, so I tend to provide them with an overview of my experience and how I felt about the different positions to enable them to decide for themselves.
 Here is my experience looking for the perfect job.

 After graduating with a 2:1 BSc in Molecular Biology (roughly a B average in the American system), in 2009 (at the beginning of the financial recession) I knew obtaining work in scientific research would be very competitive, and so I applied for a summer role as a Research Scientist at the Institute of Cancer Research in Sutton, located on the edge of London to gain relevant experience.
 I applied for this summer position as I felt I needed more practical lab experience to later gain a full time position in a lab.
 I worked on the genetics of Wilms Tumour, which is a type of pediatric kidney cancer.
 This was particularly interesting as I had just completed my thesis on the study of e2Fb, which is a tumour suppressor.
 This summer role was incredibly valuable because it was a set duration of only three months and made a good job to list on my CV.
 Three months was a perfect duration for me because it was sufficient to figure out if my image of lab work lived up to reality, and, if it is wasn’t a good fit for me, then I didn’t need to explain why I changed jobs.
 I highly recommend taking on a similar position in your field of interest before you dive straight into a full-time position.
 For my part, I really enjoyed some aspects of the work, such as physically carrying out experiments like PCR and running gels, but in research you also experience a lot of failure and problem solving.
 I believe that is something lacking during degree courses; they never really prepare you for the amount of failure and problem solving scientists experience during research.

-Working Abroad in Rural Africa
+Working abroad in rural Africa

 Once this position ended, I wanted to explore another area which I was really passionate about during my degree.
 I loved parasitology.
 However, when I enquired about roles in this field, most jobs needed at least 3 months experience working in a developing tropical country.
 This is why I set up a placement working in a rural health clinic in Ghana.
 My role involved teaching the nursing students and community health workers some basic biology and first aid.
 This really allowed me to see the practicalities of working in the field with the most basic equipment and was a tremendously positive experience.
 I enjoyed helping people and learning to explain concepts in ways that people from another background or culture could understand.
 I did, however, find it very hard to speak with individuals who had very strong beliefs in traditional medicine, especially when I knew that there was a cheap and easy treatment for a disease that traditional medicine couldn’t fight effectively.
 I had to learn how to cope with a different climate and culture, and also needed to be resourceful and adapt.
 By the end of my three months, I fully understood why parasitology roles in the field require experience.

-Working in Industry - Microbiology
+Working in industry: Microbiology

 On returning from Ghana at the beginning of 2010, I explored options for going into parasitology but another major factor held me back; I do not have a second language.
 During the recession there were many qualified scientists with experience and a second language in Spanish or French, and so they were ideal candidates for these positions.
 I had to reassess what I wanted to do and so I applied for a role in Industry.
 I wanted to get "a real job" and roles in Industry do tend to pay better.